MehdiMirakhorli/SWEN755/README.md

 Response: detect visual warning problem, and warn driver (audio warning).
 Response measure: car switches to other warning modes (if off) in 3 seconds.

+The quality attribute 1 has been implemented in this assignment.